-At the end of the Fiscal 2021 - 2023 Performance Period, the Committee will review our financial results against the performance targets set at the beginning of the performance period.
-The Committee will consider whether there are any adjustments that should be made to account for unusual, non-recurring or extraordinary items.
+At the end of the fiscal 2022 - 2024 Performance Period, the Committee will review our financial results against the performance targets set at the beginning of the performance period.
+Subject to the predefined categories of acceptable adjustments, the Committee will consider whether there are any adjustments that should be made to account for unusual, non-recurring or extraordinary items.
 The Committee will then certify the level of achievement against the targets for payout of the awards.

-Determination of EPS Performance
+Determination of Adjusted EPS Performance

-Fiscal 2023 EPS will be calculated as a percentage of the EPS Target.
-The EPS target is 2020 EPS multiplied by the compound average annual growth rate in G7 GDP from 2021 -2023, plus three percentage points.
+Fiscal adjusted 2024 EPS will be calculated as a percentage of the adjusted EPS target.
+The adjusted EPS target is determined by the operating plan presented to the Board.